hisapy/iporaitech.com/README.md

 Check the [Build and deploy](.github/workflows/deploy.yml) GitHub Actions workflow for implementation details.

-NOTICE: the workflow expects `secrets.AWS_ROLE` to be set with the ARN of the `GithubActionsRole` created by the `aws-afc-terraform-s3-backend-blueprint`, or an equivalent role that can authenticate via OIDC.
+NOTICE: the workflow expects `secrets.AWS_ROLE` to be set with the ARN of the `GithubActionsRole` created by the [aws-afc-terraform-s3-backend-blueprint](https://github.com/hisapy/aws-afc-terraform-s3-backend-blueprint), or an equivalent role that can authenticate via OIDC to the AWS account.